 Experts believe that the uptrend will continue based on robust housing market fundamentals.
 If you’re looking to ride the trend, you can maximize your returns by investing in states whose housing markets have high growth potential.

-We compiled publicly available data from sources such as the Bureau of Labor Statistics, Census Bureau, and National Association of Realtors.
+We compiled publicly available data from sources such as the Bureau of Labor Statistics, Census Bureau, and NAR.
 We then analyzed the data for each state to put together a definitive ranking of the best states to buy an investment property.

 To rank each state, we chose ten categories that significantly influence a state’s housing market and the returns that an investor is likely to get: